neilg63/string-patterns/README.md

 - *pattern_matches_filter* returns a vector of matched string slices only.
 These methods work on arrays or vector of strings or string slices, but will only ever compile each regular expression once.

 Version 0.2.29 corrects only the name of a new trait *SimpleFilterAll*.
-This would only affect users who had implemented that traits and extensions methods remain the same.
-I sdded a new test for the method *filter_all_conditional* with an array of conditions defined by StringBounds enum.
+This would only potentially affect users who had implemented that trait.
+I added a new test for the method *filter_all_conditional* with an array of conditions defined by StringBounds enum.

 Some updates only reflect minor corrections to these notes and comments in other files or revised tests.